mjj29/apama-csv-plugin/README.md

     g++ -std=c++11 -o %APAMA_WORK%\lib\CSVPlugin.dll -I%APAMA_HOME%\include -L%APAMA_HOME%\lib -lapclient -I. -shared CSVPlugin.cpp

+To generate the Apama documentation for the CSVPlugin module run this command on Linux:

+    java -jar $APAMA_HOME/lib/ap-generate-apamadoc.jar doc eventdefinitions

+Or on Windows:

+    java -jar %APAMA_HOME%\lib\ap-generate-apamadoc.jar doc eventdefinitions

 ## Use from EPL

 From EPL you should inject the CSVPlugin.mon file, then create instances of the CSVPlugin class as decoders, configured with a separator.
 These instances can be used to encode and decode delimiter-separated values.
 These will be converted to a `sequence<sequence<string> >` type.
 For comma-separated use `CVSPlugin.createCSVDecoder()`: